 - Well Disclosure/Property Transfer

 - Well Partners

 - Flooded Wells

 Environmental Health Division

 Nitrate is a compound that occurs naturally and also has many human-made sources.
 Nitrate is in some lakes, rivers, and groundwater in Minnesota.
 When nitrate is found in Minnesota groundwater, it is usually at very low concentrations.
 However, some groundwater has nitrate concentrations that present a health risk - especially for babies.
 You cannot taste, see, or smell nitrate in your water.

 Drinking water with concentrations of nitrate (measured as nitrate-nitrogen) below 10 milligrams of nitrate per liter of water (mg/L) is considered safe for everyone in your family.
-10 mg/L is the U.S. Environmental Protection Agency standard for nitrate in drinking water for public water supplies.
+The U.S. Environmental Protection Agency drinking water standard for nitrate in public water supplies is 10 mg/L.

 Consuming too much nitrate can affect how blood carries oxygen and can cause methemoglobinemia (also known as blue baby syndrome).
 Bottle-fed babies under six months old are at the highest risk of getting methemoglobinemia.
 Methemoglobinemia can cause skin to turn a bluish color and, left untreated, can result in serious illness or death.
 Learn more about why babies are at higher risk at Safe Drinking Water for Your Baby.